Bill Anschell: Publishing, radio, and TV works

 Anschell is also widely known for his work as a writer, producer and humorist.
 He has written reviews and feature articles for numerous arts periodicals and is the author of two books: Jazz in the Concert Setting, published by the Association of Performing Arts Presenters; and a manual for jazz grant-writing, Who Can I Turn To?, published by the Southern Arts Federation (SAF; now renamed South Arts).
-While at SAF, he created and produced JazzSouth, an innovative radio program broadcast from 1992–2002 on more than 200 stations internationally.
+While at SAF, he created and produced JazzSouth, an innovative radio program broadcast from 1992 to 2002 on more than 200 stations internationally.

 Many of Anschell's satirical jazz pieces have gone viral on the internet.
 "Careers in Jazz" is the all-time most-read story on leading jazz website allaboutjazz.com with more than 300,000 hits; it has been translated and posted in multiple languages, and was the centerpiece of an article in the Wall Street Journal.
 In 2014 he was a recipient of the inaugural Paul Desmond Award, allaboutjazz.com's celebration of the funniest jazz artists.

 His musical compositions, many of which are published by LoveCat Music, have been heard on numerous network and cable programs, including NBC's The West Wing, FX's Damages, HBO's The Wire, CBS'sThe Defenders, NCIS: LA, The Mindy Project and HBO's Bessie Smith biopic, Bessie.